towns-protocol/towns/clients/web/lib/README.md

 - for the tests, change clients/web/lib/jest-setup.ts
 - for the app, change the app url in clients/web/app/src/App.tsk

-### Non-idempotence of deploy-local-zion-governance-contracts.sh per local anvil instance
+### Non-idempotence of deploy-zion-governance-contracts.sh per local anvil instance

 Contract addresses in deploy script are generated deterministically based on account, nonce tuple of deploy account.
 In local development, this is a local anvil instance with deterministic accounts.